-As outlined in the Citizen Participation Plan adopted by the City Council, the Finance Department encourages service providers, citizens and other interested individuals to comment on the City's housing and community development needs.
-All CDBG Public notices are published in the Legal section of the Daily Times newspaper, and posted on the City's website and the City's Facebook page.
-Copies of all CDBG Public Notices are also e-mailed to the local HALS CoC Director, and to the Wicomico County NAACP Branch Director, per their individual requests.
+As outlined in the Citizen Participation Plan adopted by the City Council, the City encourages service providers, citizens, and other interested individuals to comment on the City's housing and community development needs.
+All CDBG Public Notices are published in the Legal section of the Daily Times newspaper, and posted on the City's website and Facebook page.

-The overall goal of the housing, homeless, other special needs, community development, economic development, anti-poverty, and planning programs covered by the Five-Year Consolidated Plan is to strengthen cooperation with other jurisdictions and to develop partnerships among all levels of government and the private sector.
-This includes for-profit and non-profit organizations, to enable them to provide decent housing, establish and maintain a suitable living environment, and expand economic opportunities for every resident.
+The overall goal of the housing, homeless, other special needs, community development, anti-poverty, and planning programs covered by the Five-Year Consolidated Plan is to strengthen cooperation with other jurisdictions and to develop partnerships among all levels of government and the private sector.
+This strategy includes profit and not-for-profit organizations to enable them to provide decent housing, establish and maintain a suitable living environment, and expand economic opportunities for every resident.